 Apart from batting, he is widely appreciated for his wicket-keeping skills by several experts of the game.
 He is the quickest wicket-keeper when it comes to stumpings.
 He holds a world record for the highest number of stumpings by any wicket-keeper.
 He sometimes bowls as a medium-fast bowler for the Indian Cricket team.

 1- In 2009, under Dhoni's captaincy, India topped the ICC Test Cricket rankings for the first time.

 2- He is the most celebrated Indian Test Captain with 27 Test wins.

 3- He has 15 overseas Test defeats, the most by an Indian captain.

-4- He became the first Indian wicket-keeper to complete 4,000 Test runs.
+4- He became the first Indian wicket-keeper to complete 4,000 test runs.

 5- Dhoni scored 224 against Australia.
-This is the highest score by a wicket-keeper–captain and third-highest score by an Indian Captain.
+This is the highest score by a wicket-keeper–captain and the third-highest score by an Indian Captain.

 6- His maiden century against Pakistan is the fastest century to date scored by an Indian wicket-keeper and fourth overall.